lbarcziova/pv080-seminar/README.md

-This is a repository for PV080 seminar
+This is a test repository for PV080 seminar